laravel/docs/queues.md

 <a name="jobs-and-database-transactions"></a>
 ### Jobs & Database Transactions

 While it is perfectly fine to dispatch jobs within database transactions, you should take special care to ensure that your job will actually be able to execute successfully.
 When dispatching a job within a transaction, it is possible that the job will be processed by a worker before the transaction has committed.
-When this happens, the database models the job expects to interact will not exist in the database.
+When this happens, any updates you have made to models or database records during the database transaction may not yet be reflected in the database.
+In addition, any models or database records created within the transaction may not exist in the database.

 Thankfully, Laravel provides several methods of working around this problem.
 First, you may set the `after_commit` connection option in your queue connection's configuration array: